-Her efforts resulted in the successful creation of Fondation pour la Survie de l’Enfant Haitien [FSEH], a nonprofit apolitical organization, which operated as a resource under the Cooperative Council of Haiti [CCH] Haiti mission with the US-Support Group-Haiti (J-5) from 1994-1998 in Humanitarian Assistance and Civic Actions Services.
+Starting in July of 1994 as the Founder of Fondation pour la Survie de l’Enfant Haitien (FSEH) a nonprofit apolitical organization, works as grass-root resource with the title of General Director under the Cooperative Council of Haiti (CCH) formed by the US-Support Group-Haiti, and as the liaison between donors and recipients for J5 US Humanitarian Assistance and Civic Action services.

-Marlene then successfully managed the USAID-Haiti’s At-Risk Youth Program from 1998-2002 as Executive Director of “Chambre de l’Enfance Nécéssiteuse Haitienne.
+While working with the US-Support Group, she played a major role in the development and implementing of the USAID-Haiti’s At-Risk Youth Programs “Appui Aux Reinforcements des Communautés” [ARC], in rehabilitation, construction of schools, orphanages, wells digging, small revenues projects and more.
+From 1998-2002 as Executive Director of “Chambre de l’Enfance Nécéssiteuse Haitienne.
 [CENH] an organization that leads a coalition of institutions working with orphaned and vulnerable children throughout the country.

 The continuation of the socioeconomic and political crisis that marred a transition to democracy in Haiti has caused many setbacks; aggravated by the departure of the United Nations troops to leave Haiti by order of the UN General Secretary Kofi Annan.
 The $500 million dollars aids for Haiti were frozen.
 The Strategic Objective for 2004 (SO4) of USAID was forsaken, and all doors were closed.